DominicKramer/notelab/NoteLab/info/info/readme.txt

 For starters I would like to thank David K. Levine and Gunnar Teege for their note-taking application Jarnal.
 Many of the concepts seen in NoteLab were inspired by Jarnal.
 In addition, the initial builds of NoteLab used the icon set used in Jarnal.
-Next, in the same way Jarnal inspired Notelab, Chris Debenham's Gournal and Denis Auroux's Xournal also inspired the development of NoteLab.
+Next, in the same way Jarnal inspired NoteLab, Chris Debenham's Gournal and Denis Auroux's Xournal also inspired the development of NoteLab.

+Also, as of version 0.2.1, NoteLab included the ability to annotate and generate PDF files.
+I would like to thank the iText team (http://www.lowagie.com/iText) for their iText library used in NoteLab to generate PDF documents.
+I would also like to thank the PDF-Renderer team (https://pdf-renderer.dev.java.net/) for their PDF rendering library used for PDF annotation in NoteLab.
+The iText library is licensed under both the MPL and the LGPL.
+The PDF-Renderer library is licensed under the LGPL.

 Last I would like to thank the ISAW development team.
 I was going to use the ObjectState concept from the ISAW project.
 However, I found I didn't need to.
-Nevertheless, an implementation of the ObjectState concept is encorproated into an unused section of the NoteLab code.
+Nevertheless, an implementation of the ObjectState concept is incorporated into an unused section of the NoteLab code.
 Furthermore, I would like to thank the ISAW team as it gave me much insight into software engineering while I was on the team during my undergraduate career.